Scopes & Code Syntax

 $extensionsat thecolor,spacing,borderRadiuslevel.
 This covers 90% of cases. - Use templates —

 {var(--css-variable)}for CSS,{UpperCamelCase}for Android,{lowerCamelCase}for iOS.
-Don't write names manually. - Hide internal tokens — use
+Don't write names manually. - Hide foundation tokens — use

 figma.hide: truefor base values that library consumers should not see. - Don't overuse scopes — avoid